 Points to ponder:

-- Health care workers would, in time, be paid based on services rendered rather than just for turning up at work.
+- Public health care workers would, in time, be paid based on services rendered rather than just for turning up for work.

 - The NHIS would probably be the single largest buyer of medical services and would just as probably have a sobering influence on medical costs and medical aid costs.